 1. It fits in with the ecommerce business model

-PPC for ecommerce works well because it fits right in with that structure.
+PPC is a fantastic model for ecommerce businesses, because it is also incredibly data-driven.
+You have unlimited room for optimization, testing, and scaling, all of which complement an ecommerce business model perfectly.
 You can track your advertising campaigns exhaustively, right down to the last penny.

 Plus, the process of optimizing an ecommerce store for conversions is fairly similar to optimizing a PPC campaign for more clicks, meaning that it often comes naturally to ecommerce store owners.